 In 2013, Fast Company recognized Poupyrev as one of the world's greatest interaction designers.
 His most recent work was acquired for the permanent collection of the Smithsonian's Cooper Hewitt Design Museum.

-Anthony Veneziale is a founding member of American Immigrants (SF).
-He has used improv techniques for endeavors with Lin-Manuel Miranda (Hamilton, In The Heights, The Electric Company), Daveed Diggs (The Freeze) and on numerous networks like HBO, TBS, MTV, Nickelodeon, PBS.
-Veneziale also co-founded speechlessinc.com, an improv-thinking San Francisco-based company.
+Anthony Veneziale cofounded "Freestyle Love Supreme," an improvised, hip hop, live musical performance that he created with Lin-Manuel Miranda and Thomas Kail, and is soon appearing on Broadway.
+He has used improv techniques for endeavors with Lin-Manuel Miranda (Hamilton, In The Heights, The Electric Company), Daveed Diggs (The Freeze) and on numerous networks like HBO, TBS, MTV, Nickelodeon and PBS.
+Veneziale also cofounded speechlessinc.com, an improv-thinking San Francisco-based company.

-As director and founder of Reconfigurable Robotics Lab (RRL), Jamie Paik taps a deep knowledge of fabrication and "unique actuation solutions" to create astonishing folding robots -- or, as she describes them: "robogamis ... self-morphing robotic origami that transform their planar shapes to 2D or 3D by folding in predefined patterns and sequences, just like the paper art, origami."
+As director and founder of Reconfigurable Robotics Lab (RRL), Jamie Paik taps a deep knowledge of fabrication and unique actuation solutions to create astonishing folding robots -- or, as she describes them: "robogamis.
+These self-morphing robotic origami transform their planar shapes to 2D or 3D by folding in predefined patterns and sequences, just like the paper art, origami.

 Paik is an active promoter of soft robotics that combines multi-discipline engineering expertise.
 Her soft robots have commercial applications, including a robotic surgical tool and a haptic joystick that can render realistic force feedback beneath a user's fingertip.